maartenba/maartenba.github.io/_posts/2019-10-02-dont-use-azure-functions-as-a-web-application.markdown

 > Yeah, but your scientists were so preoccupied with whether or not they could, they didn't stop to think if they should. - Dr. Ian Malcolm

-Many folks out there, including some of the official information out there, see Azure Functions as a convenient way to quickly deploy a simple API.
+Many folks out there, including some of the official information, see Azure Functions as a convenient way to quickly deploy a simple API.
 And that's somewhat correct, and often perfectly fine for a lot cases

 Except, if you need full-blown middleware and the options the ASP.NET Core web pipeline offers, maybe...
 Well, maybe ASP.NET Core is the choice for those.

 Azure Functions, and serverless in general, are not a web API-building-platform as such.
 A function gets triggered and receives input, runs some logic, and provides output.
 Functions can be chained into a pipeline that passes around messages.
 They can scale based on capacity needed to handle those incoming messages.
-And that, I think, is key.
+And that, I think, is the key.

 **Azure Functions provide a reactive orchestrator.** They handle messages.